sarthakoke/COVID_19_Data_Exploration/README.md

 ## 🎯 Objective

-Analyze the impact of COVID-19 across countries and continents by exploring key indicators such as:
+To uncover insights from the COVID-19 datasets using SQL queries and translate those findings into powerful visualizations.
+This includes:
-- Total cases and deaths
+- Understanding total cases, deaths, and infection rates
-- Infection and death rates per population
+- Calculating death percentages and affected population shares
-- Vaccination progress across the globe
+- Analyzing vaccination rollout across locations and time

-The ultimate goal is to prepare the cleaned and transformed data for visualization and provide actionable insights.
+- Preparing and structuring data for dynamic Tableau visualizations The ultimate goal is to prepare the cleaned and transformed data for visualization and provide actionable insights.
 ---

 ## 📁 Files Included

 - `CovidDeaths.xlsx` – Dataset containing global COVID-19 death records
 - `CovidVaccinations.xlsx` – Dataset containing global vaccination data
-- `Data Exploration.sql` – SQL script for cleaning and exploratory analysis
+- `Data Exploration.sql` – SQL script with optimized queries and calculations
-- `Query For Tableau Visualization.sql` – SQL queries optimized for Tableau visualizations
+- `Query For Tableau Visualization.sql` – SQL queries tailored for Tableau input

 ---

-## 🧹 Data Preparation
+## 🧹 Data Preparation and Processing

-1. **Excel Cleaning**:
+1. **Initial Cleaning in Excel**:
-   - Removed nulls, inconsistent formatting, and unnecessary columns.
+   - Verified structure and removed unnecessary columns
-   - Ensured date formats were consistent across files.
+   - Standardized date formats and null value handling

-2. **SQL Transformation**:
+2. **SQL Transformation & Analysis**:
-   - Imported cleaned Excel files into SQL Server.
+   - Imported both Excel files into SQL Server
-   - Removed entries with `null` continent values.
-   - Filtered data to include only realistic values (e.g., population > 0, valid numeric conversions).
-   - Calculated new metrics like:
-     - Death Percentage
-     - Infection Percentage
-     - Rolling Vaccination Totals
-     - Population Vaccination Rates
+   - Used **window functions**, **CTEs**, **views**, and **temp tables**
+   - Created fields such as:
+     - `DeathPercentage = (total_deaths / total_cases) * 100`
+     - `AffectedPopulation = (total_cases / population) * 100`
+     - `PercentagePopulationVaccinated` using rolling SUM() window logic

 ---